maubanel/UE5-Static-Meshes/basic-column-iii/README.md

 ##### `Step 13.`\|`ITSM`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 Now we need to cut out the portion of the cube that we are not going to see.
 Move the column to be just one below the cube so it penetrates it.
+Select the column then the cube and select **PolyModel | MshBool**.
+Change the **Operation** to `Difference B - A` and set **Handle Inputs** to `Keep Inputs`.
+Press the <kbd>Accept</kbd> button and you will see the hole is now cut out and the pieces fit together with no stray triangles inside the column.

 ![bevel all four corners](images/cutHole.png)